inspyration/xbus.broker/doc/source/semantics.rst

 a name, but this means a lot: Xbus does not try by itself to assert anything about the datastructure it transports and forwards.
-But at the same time it is necessary for the consumers (receivers) to know what kind of data they will receive.
+But at the same time it is necessary for the consumers (receivers) to know what kind of data they will receive and how to treat it.
 The event type is that contract.
 IE: if I say to the bus that I emit `new_clients` the consumers may rely on the bus to make sure that the same kind of datastructure will be served to them each time.

 .. _envelope: